What is multiple

 Multiple myeloma is a cancer of the blood.
 It develops in plasma cells, which are white blood cells that help fight infection.
 In multiple myeloma, cancer cells build up in bone marrow and take over the healthy blood cells.
-And they create abnormal proteins that can damage your kidneys.
+They create abnormal proteins that can damage your kidneys.

 Multiple myeloma affects more than one area of your body.
 Symptoms include bone pain and easily broken bones.
-You may also have frequent infections and fevers, excessive thirst, or increased urination.
-Nausea, weight loss, and constipation may occur.
+You may also experience:

-You may not require treatment until symptoms develop, and most people respond well to treatments that include:
+You may not require treatment until symptoms develop.
+Most people respond well to treatments that include:

 In some cases, a bone marrow or stem cell transplant is an option.

-Multiple myeloma is not considered “curable,” but symptoms wax and wane.
+Multiple myeloma isn’t considered “curable,” but symptoms wax and wane.
 There can be a long period of dormancy that could last several years.
 However, this cancer usually recurs.

-There are several types of myeloma, but multiple myeloma accounts for 90 percent of cases, according to the Leukemia and Lymphoma Society.
-The Surveillance, Epidemiology, and End Results Program (SEER) lists myeloma as the 14th most common type of cancer.
+There are several types of myeloma.
+Multiple myeloma is the most common type.
+It accounts for 90 percent of cases, according to the Leukemia and Lymphoma Society.
+The National Cancer Institute’s Surveillance, Epidemiology, and End Results Program (SEER) lists myeloma as the 14th most common type of cancer.